GOP's McConnell blasts 'loony lies' by Ga. Rep. Greene

 “How do you get avid gun owners and people that support the Second Amendment to give up their guns and go along with anti-gun legislation?”
 Greene said in the video.
 “You make them scared, you make them victims and you change their mindset and then possibly you can pass anti-gun legislation.
 Is that what happened in Las Vegas?”

 She also “liked” a Facebook post that challenged the veracity of a 2012 mass shooting at Sandy Hook Elementary School in Newtown, Connecticut.
-Another video captured her confronting Parkland school shooting survivor David Hogg.
+Another video captured her confronting Parkland, Florida, school shooting survivor David Hogg.

 After her election, she seized on Trump’s false claims that the election was stolen and cheered on his supporters the day before the Capitol was stormed.